Notes on Snap‑and‑Chat

 As indicated by Algorithm 1, a snapshot of the output of becomes final as part of a BFT block only if that snapshot is seen as confirmed by at least one honest node.
 However, since is safe [i.e., does not roll back further than the confirmation depth ], the fact that one honest node sees that snapshot as confirmed implies that every honest node sees the same snapshot as confirmed.

-Enforcing Finalization Availability and Safety Mode
+Enforcing Finalization Availability and Stalled Mode

-Suppose that for a -block availability bound, we required each block header to include the information necessary for a node to finalize to blocks back.
+Suppose that for an -block availability bound, we required each block header to include the information necessary for a node to finalize to blocks back.
 This would automatically enforce a chain stall after the availability bound without any further explicit check, because it would be impossible to produce a block after the bound.

 Note that if full nodes have access to the BFT chain, knowing is sufficient to tell whether the correct version of any given BFT block in ’s ancestor chain has been obtained.